Justice Stephen Breyer gives a Bryan Series audience a peek inside the Supreme Court

 Despite their political differences, Breyer said the people of this diverse nation have chosen to follow the law even when they disagree and even when they think it’s wrong.
 They’ve decided, he said, that adhering to the rule of law is in their best interests.

 Take the Bush v.
-Gore decision that settled the 2000 Presidential election.
-Breyer and many other American disagreed with the court's ruling in favor of George W. Bush.
+Gore decision that settled the 2000 presidential election.
+Breyer and many other Americans disagreed with the court’s ruling in favor of George W. Bush.
 But people went along with it.

 “There weren’t guns.
 There weren’t rocks thrown in the street.
 There were not riots. …